opendaylight/docs/docs/release-process/milestone-readouts/m1/infrautils.rst

 InfraUtils
 ==========

-1. Project PTL:
+1. Project PTL: Michael Vorburger, vorburger@redhat.com, vorburger

-   - Michael Vorburger
-   - vorburger@redhat.com
-   - vorburger
    - I have reviewed the PTL Requirements [1]_

-2. Project Contact:
+2. Project Contact: Michael Vorburger, vorburger@redhat.com, vorburger

-   - Michael Vorburger
-   - vorburger@redhat.com
-   - vorburger

-3. Test Contact:
+3. Test Contact: N/A

-   - N/A (InfraUtils get tested by users of the utilities)
+   - InfraUtils get tested by users of the utilities

-4. Documentation Contact
+4. Documentation Contact: Faseela K, faseela.k@ericsson.com, faseelak

-   - Faseela K
-   - faseela.k@ericsson.com
-   - faseelak

 5. Does your project have any updates on any previously-incomplete items from prior milestone readouts?
-(Yes/No)

-   - No
+No

 6. Were project-specific deliverables planned for this milestone delivered successfully?
-(No Deliverables/Yes/No)

-   - No deliverables
+No Deliverables

 7. Does your project have any special needs in CI Infrastructure [2]_?
-(Yes/No)

-   - No
+No

 8. Is your project release plan finalized?
-(Yes/No)
+Yes

    - `Release plan <https://wiki.opendaylight.org/view/InfraUtils:Oxygen:Release_Plan>`_

 9. Do you have all APIs intended to be externally consumable listed?
-(Yes/No/Not Applicable)
+Yes

    - Does each API have a useful short name?
 Yes
    - Are the Java interface and/or YANG files listed for each API?
 Yes